Shizz7/Netflix_data_analysis/README.md

 This project explores and analyzes Netflix movie data using Python and popular data science libraries.
-The objective is to gain insights into movie genres, popularity, pricing, and other key features using visualization and statistical analysis.
+The objective is to gain insights into movie genres, popularity and other key features using visualization and statistical analysis.

 Project Overview

-The notebook performs the following tasks:
+1. The notebook performs the following tasks:

-Data preprocessing and cleaning
+2. Data preprocessing and cleaning

 Visualization of:

-Genre distribution
+1. Genre distribution

-Vote average distribution (popularity)
+2. Vote average distribution (popularity)

-Room type vs price (if applicable)

 Drawing conclusions based on visualized data

 Technologies Used
-Python
+1. Python

-Pandas
+2. Pandas

-Matplotlib
+3. Matplotlib

-Seaborn
+4. Seaborn

-Jupyter Notebook
+5. Jupyter Notebook

 Dataset
 The dataset includes:

-Movie genres
+1. Movie genres

-Vote averages
+2. Vote averages

-Room types and prices (if sourced from Airbnb merged data)

-Other metadata related to Netflix content
+3.Other metadata related to Netflix content

-(Please update the source of your dataset here if publicly available.)

 Key Insights
-Drama and Comedy are the most dominant genres.
+1. Drama and Comedy are the most dominant genres.

-Most movies fall under average or popular categories.
+2. Most movies fall under average or popular categories.

-Shared rooms unexpectedly showed a higher median price than entire apartments in some data (needs further inspection for outliers).

 Requirements